nuejs/nue/packages/nuejs.org/docs/index.md

 3. **Design-focused teams**: Those prioritizing user experience and design systems, leveraging modern CSS to create efficient, lightweight websites that enhance usability without the bloat of JS monoliths.

-If you’re looking to build beautiful and innovative websites with faster tooling and a simpler development model, **Nue is the right choice for you**.
+In short: if you’re looking to build beautiful and innovative websites with faster tooling and a simpler development model, **Nue is the right choice for you**.

 ### Terminology